+State

-Persistent state on all servers:
+Persistent stat e on all servers:

-(Updated on stable storage before responding to RPCs)
+(Updated on stab le storage before responding to RPCs)

 currentTerm latest term server has seen (initialized to 0

 on first boot, increases monotonically)

 votedFor candidateId that received vote in current

 term (or null if none)

-log entries; each entry contains command
+log[] log entries; each entry contains command

-for state machine, and term when entry was received by leader (first index is 1)
+- 80 for state machine, and term when entry

+was received by leader (first index is 1)

+2 ( )

-Volatile state on all servers:
+Volatile state of

 commitIndex index of highest log entry known to be

 committed (initialized to 0, increases

 monotonically)

 lastApplied index of highest log entry applied to state

 machine (initialized to 0, increases

 monotonically)

-Volatile state on leaders:
+Volatile state o on leaders:

-(Reinitialized after election)
+(Reinitialized aft er election)

 nextIndex[] for each server, index of the next log entry

 to send to that server (initialized to leader

-last log index + 1)
+last log index $+ 1$ )

 matchIndex[] for each server, index of highest log entry

-known to be replicated on server (initialized to 0, increases monotonically)
+known to be replicated on server

+(initialized to $0$ , increases monotonically)

 AppendEntries RPC

-Invoked by leader to replicate log entries (§5.3); also used as heartbeat (§5.2).
+r to replicate log entries (§5.3); also used as

+r to replicate log entries (§5.5), also used as

+heartbeat (§5.2).

 Arguments:

 term leader's term

 leaderId so follower can redirect clients

+prevLogIndex index of log entry immediately preceding

 new ones

 prevLogTerm term of prevLogIndex entry

 entries[] log entries to store (empty for heartbeat;

 may send more than one for efficiency)

 leaderCommit leader's commitIndex

 Results:

-term currentTerm, for leader to update itself success true if follower contained entry matching prevLogIndex and prevLogTerm
+term currentTerm, for leader to update itself

+success true if follower contained entry matching

+success prevLogIndex and prevLogTerm

+previognities and previogrenm

-Receiver implementation:
+Receiver imple mentation

+inentation.

-- 1. Reply false if term < currentTerm (§5.1) - Reply false if log doesn't contain an entry at prevLogIndex whose term matches prevLogTerm (§5.3) - 3.
+f term < currentTerm (§5.1)

+- 2. Reply false if log doesn't contain an entry at prevLogIndex whose term matches prevLogTerm (§5.3) - 3.
 If an existing entry conflicts with a new one (same index but different terms), delete the existing entry and all that follow it (§5.3) - 4.
-Append any new entries not already in the log - If leaderCommit > commitIndex, set commitIndex = min(leaderCommit, last log index)
+Append any new entries not already in the log - 5.
+If leaderCommit > commitIndex, set commitIndex = - min(leaderCommit, last log index)

 Figure 2: A condensed summary of the Raft consensus algorithm (excluding membership changes and log compaction).
 The server behavior in the upper-left box is described as a set of rules that trigger independently and repeatedly.
 Section numbers such as §5.2 indicate where particular features are discussed.
-A formal specification [34] describes the algorithm more precisely.
+A formal specification [29] describes the algorithm more precisely.